Commissioners award bids approve tax report

 Commissioners approved and awarded annual bids for auto parts, culverts, fuel, and road materials.

-Commissioners approved a motion to pay bills for Sherriff’s Office, and the jail without Purchase Order on Sept.
-11, 2023
+Commissioners approved a motion to pay bills for Sherriff’s Office, and the jail without Purchase Order on Sept.11.

 Commissioners approved the consent agenda with the exception of two items pertaining to Planning and Zoning in Navarro County.
 Those items were tabled.
 Commissioners adjourned the regular meeting into Executive Session.
 No action resulted from that session.